How to see the Grand Sumo Tournament

 Seats in the lower bowl are the traditional Japanese type where one takes off their shoes and sit on a cushion.
 There are box seats accommodating 4-6 people.
 The front row Tamari seats are rarely sold to the public, usually secured well in advance by long-time sponsors.

-The upper deck features the normal arena type seats with decent legroom, and most international visitors will find these seats to be far more comfortable than the traditional ones.
+The upper deck features the normal arena type seats though legroom is a bit tight.
+Still, these seats will be far more comfortable than the traditional ones.
 (Imagine sitting on the floor with no back support for a few hours - it's quite tough, even for a Japanese!)

 For both the lower and upper deck, category A is closer to the ring, category C further away.